Eddie Murphy: Singing career

+Influences

+Murphy has cited as influences Richard Pryor, Elvis Presley, Muhammad Ali and Bruce Lee.
+Murphy was inspired by Pryor's taboo approach to comedy and did perfect impersonations of Presley, who he used as a model for what a star could be.
+Despite also emulating Bill Cosby’s storytelling approach in his act, Cosby would criticize Murphy's use of profanity, with Murphy also holding more hostile feelings towards Cosby by the early 1980s.
+Comedians who cite Murphy as influencing them include Dave Chappelle, Chris Rock, Martin Lawrence, and Russell Brand.

 Personal life

-Family
+Relationships and children

-Murphy had two sons in quick succession around the end of the 1980s: Eric (born c.
-1989), with then-girlfriend Paulette McNeely; and Christian (born c.
-1990), with then-girlfriend Tamara Hood.
+Murphy had two sons at the end of the 1980s: Eric (born July 10, 1989) with then-girlfriend Paulette McNeely; and Christian (born November 29, 1990), with then-girlfriend Tamara Hood.

 Murphy began a longtime romantic relationship with Nicole Mitchell after meeting her in 1988 at an NAACP Image Awards show.
 They lived together for almost two years before getting married at the Grand Ballroom of the Plaza Hotel in New York City on March 18, 1993.
-Murphy and Mitchell have five children together: Bria, Myles, Shayne, Zola, and Bella.
+Murphy and Mitchell have five children together: Bria (born November 18, 1989), Myles Mitchell (born November 7, 1992), Shayne Audra (born October 10, 1994), Zola Ivy (born December 24, 1999), and Bella Zahra (born January 29, 2002).
 In August 2005, Mitchell filed for divorce, citing "irreconcilable differences".
 The divorce was finalized on April 17, 2006.

-Following his divorce from Mitchell, in 2006, Murphy began dating former Spice Girl Melanie Brown, who became pregnant and said the child was Murphy's.
+Following his divorce from Mitchell, in 2006, Murphy began dating former Spice Girl Melanie Brown, who became pregnant and claimed the child was Murphy's.
 When questioned about the pregnancy in December 2006, by RTL Boulevard, Murphy told Dutch reporter Matthijs Kleyn, "I don't know whose child that is until it comes out and has a blood test.
 You shouldn't jump to conclusions, sir."
-Brown gave birth to a baby girl, Angel Iris Murphy Brown, on Murphy's 46th birthday, April 3, 2007.
-On June 22, 2007, representatives for Brown announced that a DNA test had confirmed Murphy was the father.
-Brown had stated in an interview that Murphy has not sought a relationship with Angel, although it was later reported in 2010 that Murphy was getting to know her.
+Brown gave birth to Angel Iris Murphy Brown, on Murphy's 46th birthday, April 3, 2007.
+On June 22, 2007, representatives for Brown announced that a DNA test had confirmed Murphy was the child's father.
+Brown had stated in an interview that Murphy has not sought a relationship with Angel, although it was later reported in 2010 that Murphy was becoming a more involved father.